Samsung Odyssey OLED G9/G95SC S49CG95 Monitor Review

 • Doesn't support 4k @ 120Hz from consoles.

 The Samsung Odyssey OLED G9 is decent for office use, but there are some limitations.
 Its large 49-inch screen and 32:9 aspect ratio provide plenty of screen space for multitasking.
-It also has incredible reflection handling if you want to use it in a well-lit room, but its SDR brightness is limited and doesn't get bright enough to fight glare.
+It also has decent reflection handling if you want to use it in a well-lit room, but its SDR brightness is limited and doesn't get bright enough to fight glare.
 Fortunately, it has wide viewing angles, so the edges of the screen don't look washed out if you sit close.
 However, there are some text clarity issues due to its triangular RGB subpixel layout, and OLEDs are prone to burn-in when exposed to the same static elements over time.

 Pros